Dalverzin Tepe: History

 Delverzin Tepe was a Hellenistic settlement founded by the Graeco-Bactrians in the 3rd century BC.
 Built on the northern bank of the Amu Darya, it was originally a small, fortified town constructed around a central citadel.

 In the Kushan period (1st - 3rd centuries AD), Delverzin Tepe grew and flourished under the Kushans.
 Galina Pugachenkova believes that Delverzin Tepe was the original capital of the Kushan Empire.
 The original citadel was rebuilt and the walls were strengthened, making the fortifications twice as thick.
 Key features from this time include large houses built around a central hall; two Buddhist temples decorated with terracotta sculptures; two more temples dedicated to local goddesses; and a potters’ quarter with workshops and kilns.

 Delverzin Tepe came under the control of the Hephthalites in the 5th and 6th centuries.
-The city and its temples were already in decline, however, and the thick city walls were used mostly for burials.
+However, the city and its temples were already in decline, the thick city walls were mostly used for burials.
 After the Muslim conquest in the 8th century, the site was completely abandoned.

 Site layout

-Delverzin Tepe was rectangular city with a citadel at its centre and buildings laid out around that in parallel rows.
-In the early Kushan period, it covered an area of 650 x 500 m.
+Delverzin Tepe was a rectangular city with a citadel at its center and buildings laid out around that in parallel rows.
+In the early Kushan period, it covered an area of 650 m x 500 m.
 The city had different zones, each with a different purpose, including administrative-military, residential, religious, and manufacturing zones.
 Buildings were typically made of unbaked clay bricks, with wooden beams to support the ceilings.
 Grander houses would have had a columned entrance, a vestibule, living and working quarters, and a domestic sanctuary.
 A system of underground aqueducts supplied each house with water.
 On the outskirts of the city was a potters’ quarter.